TheJacksonLab/gECG_thiophene/README.md

 ### Processed data

-Datasets of coarse-grained polymers at various resolutions are included.
+Datasets of CG polymers at various resolutions are included.
+The details of the CG representations are provided in the paper.

 For loading data,